BrendanCooney/global-gamers-club/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-Thank you to the Code Institute for the opportunity for me to do thi s course.
+Thank you to the Code Institute for the opportunity for me to do this course.

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: